Command Line Interface (CLI) - Terminal User Interface (TUI)

 The SadServers cli/tui is a program that facilitates running SadServers scenarios directly from the command line.

-Note : currently only Pro+ users will be able to run scenarios from the cli/tui client.
+Note: currently only Pro+ and Business users will be able to run scenarios from the cli/tui client.

 Installation